 Unlike what your average Reddit user would have you believe, the video game industry no longer is a niche market reserved for a gaming elite.
 It has gone mainstream.
 Don’t believe me?
 Check out these numbers:

-The global earnings of the industry are estimated to be around $83.6 billion and in the UK alone it is worth around £4.2 billion — it is the sixth market in the world, coming after China, USA, Japan, South Korea and Germany.
+The industry is worth around $83.6 billion worldwide and it’s expected to reach $113 million in 2018.
+In the United Kingdom alone, we’re talking of about £4.2 billion.
+This turns the country into the sixth biggest market in the world, coming right after China, USA, Japan, South Korea and Germany.

-But people not only play video games here, they also produce them.
+But people do not only play video games here, they also produce them.
 Not many are aware that some of the best titles from recent years have been developed in the UK.
-Grand Theft Auto V — which is the most successful video game of all time (making £511.8 million within three days of its release) — was co-produced by Rockstar North that’s located in Edinburgh and Batman: Arkham City, a game praised by both fans and critics, was co-developed by Rocksteady studios which is based in London.
+Grand Theft Auto V — which is one of the most successful video games of all time — was co-produced by Rockstar North that’s located in Edinburgh and Batman: Arkham City, a game praised by both fans and critics, was co-developed by Rocksteady Studios which are based in London.

 Note: This post gets updated regularly so make sure to come back for new events and more dates.